-The majority of this team were in the 2020 Exco and their continuity into the 2021 Exco will ensure maximum continuity and follow through for projects started in 2020.
+The majority of this team were in the 2020 and 2021 EXCOs and their continuity into the 2022 EXCO will ensure maximum continuity and follow through for projects started in 2020-21.

 Iwan Jusuf 游意旺

-Iwan joined CAV in 2014 as a school parent and has been a member of EXCO for the last 5 years.
-In 2016-2017 he was a committee member, in 2018-2019, he was a Vice President and in 2020 he was elected President – a position that he will hold through 2022.
+Iwan joined CAV in 2014 as a school parent and has been a member of EXCO for the last 7 years.
+In 2016-2017 he was a committee member, in 2018 and 2019, he was a Vice President and in 2020 he was elected President – a position that he will hold through 2022.